thrombe/hyprkool/README.md

 # Hyprkool
-An opinionated [Hyprland](https://github.com/hyprwm/Hyprland) plugin that tries to replicate the feel of KDE activities and grid layouts.
+An opinionated [Hyprland](https://github.com/hyprwm/Hyprland) IPC plugin that tries to replicate the feel of KDE activities and grid layouts.

 # Features
 - ability to switch desktops when cursor touches screen edges